Mael-zys/Deep-Learning-Methods-for-Cervical-Cancer-Classifier/README.md

 ## Dataset [DownLoad](https://drive.google.com/file/d/1KAAGC6vucd3p0wOJ8RPF30jo8-zuDxbI/view?usp=sharing)

-Change the data directory in the dala loader files to your data directory.
+Change the data directory in the dala loader files (test_data_loader_seg.py, train_data_loader_seg.py, train_data_loader_multiclass_seg.py) to your own data directory.

 Now I don't have the test labels

 ## Train

+Before training, remember change the number of GPU in the train files according your number of GPU.

-- You can firstly have a look at the arguments of the train and evaluate python files
+- You can firstly have a look at the arguments of the train and evaluate python files.
+For example,

 ```shell
     python train_fpn_seg.py --help